Sciatica Flare Ups, Causes, Symptoms (And How To Deal!)

 • Piriformis Syndrome: True sciatica originates at the lumbar nerve root.
 However, because these tissues are all so snuggly within the space of the hip socket, a tight piriformis muscle can squeeze the sciatic nerve like a Boa Constrictor.
 The pain from this can mimic sciatica 🤯.
 New research also suggests that an overly developed piriformis muscle can crowd the space it has in the hip socket, leading to the same effect.

-Our Approach: Fix Yo Sh*t and Find Relief from Sciatica
+Our Approach: Fix Yo Sh*t and Find Relief from Sciatica Pain

-We know pain can be scary, but you don’t need to be afraid of it.
+We know sciatica pain can be scary, but you don’t need to be afraid of it.
 Remember, it’s a signal!
 Listening to it when it’s talking to you quietly is always best, but no matter where you are on the pain scale, you can do something about it!

 Instead of slapping a bandaid on your sciatica symptoms, address the root cause.
 Strengthen your muscles, improve your spinal alignment (including when you sleep!) and enhance your movement mechanics for a healthier and happier body.